 In the case of the latter, however, trainees must still contact the Training Department for a GMC CESR (CP) application pack.

-The General Medical Council (GMC) are responsible for determining when a CESR application is complete.
+The GMC are responsible for determining when a CESR application is complete.
 Applicants must receive a decision about their application within three months of their application being deemed complete by the GMC.
 Once an application is deemed complete, it is sent to the Training Department at the College and an evaluation is returned to the GMC within 36 working days.
 The GMC then follow their own process before communicating a decision to applicants.